e-gun/HipparchiaGoServer/README.md

 ### INSTRUCTIONS
 * for installation, see the `INSTRUCTIONS` folder
-* for UI items, hover to get quick tips
+* when running: hover over UI elements to get quick tips
-* click on `?` at bottom corner for detailed help
+* when running: click on `?` at bottom corner for detailed help
-* see `antisigma` for video demos
+* see also `antisigma` for video demos

 ### NOTES